open-telemetry/opentelemetry-ruby-contrib/instrumentation/action_pack/README.md

 The `opentelemetry-instrumentation-action_pack` gem source is [on github][repo-github], along with related gems including `opentelemetry-api` and `opentelemetry-sdk`.

 The OpenTelemetry Ruby gems are maintained by the OpenTelemetry-Ruby special interest group (SIG).
-You can get involved by joining us in [GitHub Discussions][discussions-url] or attending our weekly meeting.
+You can get involved by joining us on our [GitHub Discussions][discussions-url], [Slack Channel][slack-channel] or attending our weekly meeting.
 See the [meeting calendar][community-meetings] for dates and times.
 For more information on this and other language SIGs, see the OpenTelemetry [community page][ruby-sig].

 ## License